MicrosoftDocs/security/zero-trust/deploy/identity.md

 #### Integrate Microsoft Defender for Identity with Microsoft Defender for Cloud Apps

-Integration with Microsoft Defender for Identity enables Azure AD to know that a user is indulging in risky behavior while accessing on-premises, non-modern resources (like File Shares).
+Integration with Microsoft Defender for Identity enables Microsoft Entra ID to know that a user is indulging in risky behavior while accessing on-premises, non-modern resources (like File Shares).
 This can then be factored into overall user risk to block further access in the cloud.

 Follow these steps: